Energy in the Philippines

 Energy-intensive manufacturing and retail industries are the driving factors of the Philippines' economic growth.

-Given its large population and rapidly growing economy, the country's energy needs are significant and growing rapidly.
+Given its large population and rapidly growing economy, the country's energy needs are growing rapidly.
 According to the Philippines Department of Energy, the Philippines consumed 75,266 gigawatt-hours (GWh) of electricity in 2013.

 Of this, 27.39% went to powering residential areas, 24.31% to commercial establishments and 27.46% to the industrial sector.
 With 72.84% of electrical energy being consumed by Luzon, 14.75% by Visayas, and 12.41% by Mindanao in 2013.